The Tale of Halldor Snorrason II: Plot synopsis

 Halldor Snorrason is a friend of King Harald since before his reign, when he was in Constantinople's Varangian Guard.
 Halldor enters into the service of King Harald after he takes kingship.
 The tale begins as Halldor wishes to travel home to Iceland but is too poor.
 King Harald gifts him a ship.
-When Halldor is unable to staff the ship, King Harald lies about war breaking out with King Svein to allow Halldor to recruit men for his journey.
+When Halldor is unable to staff the ship, King Harald lies about war breaking out with King Sweyn II of Denmark to allow Halldor to recruit men for his journey.

 He sails for Iceland and returns a year later.
 King Harald later insults Halldor's drinking abilities and his devotion to the king as an attempt to disguise the aging alcohol tolerance of a fellow follower, Thorir the England-Trader.
 Halldor is once again insulted, at Yule, when bribed bell-ringers force a breach of etiquette, for which Halldor is forced to sit in straw and drink a forfeit-cup.
 He refuses initially, but King Harald eventually forces Halldor after he insults the king.
 Halldor later that evening accuses the king of payment in impure silver.

 After Yule, King Harald commands Halldor to join him on his ship, which he crashes while King Harald attempts to confute Halldor's orders.
 Halldor threatens to leave the kings service, but Bard, a fellow companion and voice of reason, is able to convince Halldor to say if the king grants him his payment in pure silver and his own ship, rewards well above the Halldor's social status.

 The owner of the ship, Svein, disapproves of the king's orders and steals it back.
 Halldor regains control of the ship.
 King Harald purchases the ship from Harald to give back to Svein to end the conflict.
 All but one half a gold mark is paid.
 As spring approaches, Halldor wishes to leave King Harald, but the king will not pay the half mark owed.
 Halldor wakes the king and queen, with sword drawn at his throat, demanding the gold.
 Harald suggests that he come back tomorrow and he'll have the money.
 Refusing the offer, Halldor demands the queen's ring.
 Harald suggest that he get a scale so that the ring can be weighed.
 The queen insults his stinginess and gives Halldor the ring.

 Halldor flees to Iceland.
 The following season, he receives a message to rejoin the king's court stating that "he will have a higher place than any man of low birth".
 Halldor interprets this as a reference to a hanging and refuses.

 Interpretations and implications

 Icelandic Norwegian relations

-Although the þættir has been used to argue the link between the Icelandic and Norwegian identity, it is important to note that throughout the tale Halldor is treated as, and definitively referred to as, a man of low birth, despite being the son of one of the most powerful Icelandic families.
+Although the þættir has been used to argue the link between the Icelandic and Norwegian identity, Throughout the tale Halldor is treated as, and definitively referred to as, a man of low birth, despite being the son of one of the most powerful Icelandic families.
 This suggests that Norwegians thought Icelanders of low status.